gcallah/hambone/chaps/chap4.md

 Thaddeus and Alastair stared at him in disbelief.

-After a moment of silence, Thaddeus asked, "Why he do that?"
+After a moment of silence, Thaddeus asked, "Why'd he do that?"

-"Boys, this can't leave this room, but I think he was gunnin' for me."
+"Boys, this can't leave this room, but I'm thinkin' he was gunnin' for me."

 Alastair shook his head like he was trying to shake off a horse fly.
 "OK, but why would he do *that*?"